Making time to reflect is easier than most realize.

 I was invited to participate in a Zoom meeting with Joseph Badaracco, Harvard Business School professor and author of Step Back.
-The discussion and book is about the importance of reflection and how to make time for reflection every day.
+The discussion and book is about the importance of reflection and how to make time to reflect every day.

 The opportunity couldn’t have come up at a better time.
 I was struggling with the Pilates principle of Whole Body Movement because the spiritual aspect is not well defined.
 You’ll see in the struggle in the Week 8 videos.